trytouca/trytouca/docs/docs/sdk/cpp/main-api.md

 touca::add_metric("external_source", 1500);
 ```

-In addition to these data capturing functions, the test framework automatically
+In addition to these data capturing functions, the test runner automatically
 tracks the wall-clock runtime of every test case and reports it to the Touca
 server.